 1. How long have they been tiny house builders?

-The tiny house movement is in its infancy and therefore it may
+The tiny house movement is in its startup mode and therefore it may

 seem ok that a tiny house builder has only been in business for a year or so.